 However, there continue to be some key differences between the ACT and the SAT: the topics covered (the ACT adds Science Reasoning), the scoring range and method, and the greater availability of test centres for the SAT.

 If you’re trying to decide between the SAT and the ACT, you should try a test for each and see which one of the two you are most comfortable with.
 Sample tests and practice questions are available on SAT website and ACT website.

 There is one more consideration that might help you make that decision, but this is dependent on the universities you are considering.

 In most instances, any requirement to sit SAT Subject Tests will apply regardless of whether you have taken the SAT Reasoning Test or ACT.
-However, because the ACT is more content based than the SAT, some US universities that have Subject Test requirements will fully or partially waive this requirement for students who take the full ACT (including the Writing section essay).
-For example, both Yale and Columbia fully waive subject tests if the student takes the ACT; Harvard does not.
+However, because the ACT is more content based than the SAT, some US universities that have Subject Test requirements will fully or partially waive this requirement for students who take the full ACT, including the Writing section essay.
+Check each school's website for details.

-(Caveat about the above: unis change admissions requirements all the time, so this information could change by the time you read it.
+(Caveat about the above: unis change admissions requirements all the time, so information could change between the time you first research and the time you apply.
 Check and recheck requirements for the unis you’re interested in).